gabrielbribeiroo/MySQL/README.md

 # 📊 Database Projects (MySQL)

 ## 📌 Abstract
-This repository showcases relational database models developed using SQL (MySQL).
+This repository showcases a collection of relational database models developed using SQL (MySQL).
-Each project demonstrates practical structures for real-world scenarios, such as financial control, scheduling, education, sports, investment tracking, library systems, fitness management, etc.
+Each project demonstrates practical structures for real-world scenarios, such as financial control, scheduling, education, sports, investment tracking, library management, healthcare, and more.

 ---